Southern Leyte State University: Tomas Oppus Campus

-The Tomas Oppus Campus houses the College of Teacher Education.
+The Tomas Oppus Campus houses the Faculty of Teacher Education.
 Barrio Resolution No. 52, s.
 1970 of Barrio San Isidro, Tomas Oppus, Southern Leyte established the Tomas Oppus Community College (TOCC).
 On February 1, 1986, Presidential Decree # 2024 converted the TOCC into a State College to be known as Tomas Oppus Normal College.

-In 1987 the Department of Education Culture & Sports (DECS now DEPED) Regional Office #8 granted the school to offer a 4-yearcourse in Bachelor of Arts and Bachelor of Science in Education programs.
+In 1987 the Department of Education Culture & Sports (DECS now DEPED) Regional Office #8 granted the school to offer a 4-year course in Bachelor of Arts and Bachelor of Science in Education programs.
 RA 9261 established the Southern Leyte State University through the integration of this college with SLSCST on March 7, 2004.